2. Re-Characterisation of Independent Contractors as Employees

 d.
 Legal or Administrative Penalties or Damages for the Employers in the Event of Re-Characterisation

-Apart from the rights that the individual was entitled to as a result of achieving the employee status by the re-characterization of his contractual relationship, he can also claim financial damages if he can prove that by not having the employment relationship being recognized from the beginning of his activity he suffered damages that cannot be covert by any measure and need to be compensated in a financial matter.
-The individual has to state the amount and prove that the damages are as high as the amount that he claims.
+Apart from the rights that the individual was entitled to as a result of achieving the employee status by the re-characterization of his contractual relationship, they can also claim financial damages if they can prove that by not having the employment relationship being recognized from the beginning of their activity they suffered damages that cannot be covert by any measure and need to be compensated in a financial matter.
+The individual has to state the amount and prove that the damages are at the level that they claim.